1 Legal and regulatory framework

 The regulator's current general approach is aimed at promoting geological exploration and removing administrative burdens for subsoil users.
-Since the enactment of the Code on Subsoil and Subsoil Use, many business processes have been simplified.
-For example, while previously exploration contracts were concluded within 1.5 years of the date of winning a tender, under the Code on Subsoil and Subsoil Use, exploration licences are normally issued within 10 business days, under the principle ‘first come, first served'.
+Since the enactment of the Subsoil Code, many business processes have been simplified.
+For example, while previously exploration contracts were concluded within 1.5 years of the date of winning a tender, under the Subsoil Code, exploration licences are normally issued within 10 business days, under the principle ‘first come, first served'.

-The Code on Subsoil and Subsoil Use has entitled subsoil users applying for mining licences to estimate their reserves under the Committee for Mineral Reserves International Reporting Standards-aligned Kazakhstan Public Reporting Code on the Results of Geological Exploration Works, Mineral Resources and Mineral Reserves standard, which facilitates the evaluation of projects by the international community (earlier reserves estimations were made under the standards of the State Commission for Minerals Reserves only).
+The Subsoil Code has entitled subsoil users applying for mining licences to estimate their reserves under the Committee for Mineral Reserves International Reporting Standards-aligned Kazakhstan Public Reporting Code on the Results of Geological Exploration Works, Mineral Resources and Mineral Reserves standard, which facilitates the evaluation of projects by the international community (earlier reserves estimations were made under the standards of the State Commission for Minerals Reserves only).

 The digital National Mineral Resources Data Bank is scheduled to become accessible by July 2021.